jethrolarson/jethrolarson.github.com/resume.md

 ## JavaScript Skills

-* Functional Programming - A monad is just a monoid in the category of endofunctors, what's the problem?
+* Functional Programming
 * React and friends - HTML templating is sooo 2014
-* Object Oriented Programming - I can use the prototype to prototype some prototypes
+* Object Oriented Programming - I can use prototypes to prototype some prototypes

 ## CSS Skills